-Craig is currently a Trainee Solicitor in the Business Crime department.
+Craig is an Associate in the Business Crime department.

 - Lord Denning Society

 At Peters & Peters, in the Business Crime department, Craig has assisted on cases involving extradition and Interpol Red Notices, banking fraud (including a Serious Fraud Office investigation into a major multinational bank), Libor, and FX manipulation following a major US Department of Justice investigation.

 He has further worked on a variety of complex international commercial disputes, and civil fraud and asset tracing cases, within the Civil team.

 Prior to joining the firm, Craig read Law at Cambridge University, and was called to the Bar by Lincoln’s Inn, as a recipient of the Lord Denning and Hardwicke Scholarships.
 In 2012-13, he was further awarded the Fox Scholarship by Middle Temple.
 This was comprised of a year-long placement in Canada, working for the leading litigation firm, Lenczner Slaght Royce Smith Griffin.